Please donate now to support ecological restoration at Rotokare Scenic Reserve - Taranaki's Sanctuary.

 Thank you in advance for your help.
 Every dollar will go towards predator control and species monitoring at Rotokare Scenic Reserve, directly benefiting wildlife and our community.

-Thank you for your donation Robbie.
+Thank you for supporting our conservation work with your donation.

-Thank you for your support Ross.
+Thank you for your donation.
+We really appreciate your support.

 Your message will be displayed on the page and emailed to the donor.